-Removing a mask was not needed as we could automatically detect this feature and did not focus attention on it.
-As soon as the subject is in the proper location, the machine would scan the canthus for 1-2 seconds and return the temperature to the operator side of the machine.
-If no fever was detected the subject was allowed to proceed – if an elevated temperature was detected, they would be taken to a secondary screening area designed by the machine’s owner.
-The machine was linked back to an analytical platform for remote statistics on the subjects.
+The machine was designed to automatically detect the subject’s temperature and did not require them to remove their mask.
+It would scan the subject’s canthus for 1-2 seconds and display the temperature on the operator’s side of the machine.
+If the temperature was normal, the subject was permitted to proceed.
+If an elevated temperature was detected, they were redirected to a secondary screening area designated by the machine’s owner.
+The machine also had the capability of sending data to an analytical platform for remote statistical analysis.

 We successfully developed and deployed 10 prototypes of our machine, which were constructed in my garage and barn and personally delivered to various schools and warehouses.
 At the start of the project, the market was saturated with overpriced solutions that claimed to deliver the same results as our machine but failed to do so.
 However, when the CDC released a report revealing the lack of reliability in these competing solutions, the market collapsed.
 Machines that were previously sold for $20-40K were now being sold for less than $5K, and some even for a couple hundred dollars.

 Given this situation, we decided to pivot and explore new opportunities.
 Our solution is currently being evaluated for use in the next generation of smart buildings, which we believe could be a promising market for us in the future.
 The key takeaway from this experience is that instead of questioning what the competition is not doing, it’s important to question if they are doing what they claim to do reliably.